water-hole/ansible-operator/README.md

-# Ansible Operator: A Operator Backed by Ansible
+# Ansible Operator: An Operator Backed by Ansible

 ### Project Status: pre-alpha

-The project is currently pre-alpha and it is expected that breaking changes to the API will be made in the upcoming releases.
+The project is currently pre-alpha, and it is expected that breaking changes to the API will be made in the upcoming releases.

 ## Example of how to use the Ansible Operator